Your home and your wellbeing: how to achieve a work-life balance while working from home

 - Keep learning and training.
 Training opportunities are commonly held in person, so it might be tempting to forgo this sometimes time-consuming practice.
 In reality, it’s important to stay up-to-date with skills and trends which are relevant to your industry.

-Because of the pandemic, it might be harder to find courses which offer in-person training.
-Instead, look for web-based classes or webinars.
+If you don’t have time for in-person training, look for web-based classes or webinars.
 These offer all the same benefits, but can be done from the privacy of your own home (usually at a time which suits you).

 - Communicate your needs.
 Whether it’s with colleagues or your employer, make sure to be open and honest about what you need to properly carry out your job.
 The last thing you’ll want if you’re struggling is to sit in silence and not give a task your best performance.
 Having everything laid out on the table is a great way to ensure you’re getting the support you need to thrive and flourish in your role.